Funding opportunity

 Cohort engagement

-Successful applicants will be expected to be an active part of the AI Turing fellows’ cohort including those funded through this opportunity as well as previous and any future Turing AI fellowship opportunities.
+Successful applicants will be expected to be an active part of the AI Turing fellows cohort including those funded through this funding opportunity as well as previous and any future Turing AI fellowship opportunities.
 The cohort will maximise networks between different disciplines and institutions, enhance individual growth, create an environment for sharing research and learning, foster idea generation and most importantly influence and drive AI adoption across disciplines.

-Upon completion of the fellowship, ‘graduate’ fellows will become part of an alumni of the programme, supporting the advocacy of AI adoption in non-AI domains and engage through UKRI’s wider cohort structure.
+Upon completion of the fellowship, graduate fellows will become part of an alumni of the programme, supporting the advocacy of AI adoption in non-AI domains and engage through UKRI’s wider cohort structure.

 Research outcomes and impacts

-Fellows may have the opportunity to commercialise or expand the development of their research outcomes for potential commercialisation.
+You may have the opportunity to commercialise or expand the development of your research outcomes for potential commercialisation.
 As your programme matures, you will be linked with ICURe to assess the commercialisation and impact creation potential (subject to funding).
 ICURe provide access to training and development for equipping researchers with essential commercialisation skills and receiving an early indication of whether their research project is best suited for a spin-out or licence agreement.

 Monitoring and evaluation